onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 We saw this when we browsed the slides of a slideshow or the recent changes of a git repo.
 Now, instead of manual cobbling together a view, we can easily obtain a view using the molded tools.

-We can have “inside-out conversations” that emerge from exploring the system itself, instead of classical “outside-in” conversations that treat the software as a passive entity.
+We can have “inside-out conversations” that emerge from exploring the system itself, instead of classical “outside-in” conversations that treat the software as a black box with inputs and outputs.
-In the end we can more quickly support decision-making not only for developers, but also business stakeholders through such inside-out converstions.
+This then allows us to spot risks and opportunities that are observable only inside a system, and to support quick decision making not only for developers, but also business stakeholders.

 ---
 # Conclusion